PROPOSALS & LAST ACQUISITIONS

 A specific sector is dedicated to Law, provided with an extensive catalogue.

-A pathway across art, history, and science
+A journey through art, history and science

 Appreciating an ancient book is not the only emotion one can experience.
 As a matter of fact many editions of the same title are often available that one can relish, relating to the styles of the editors, the translators, or the writers.